Topics Map > Safety and Security

 Security, Scams targeting International Students and Scholars

 International students and scholars have, unfortunately, been a frequently target for scams.
-Review this KB article to learn more about ways to educate yourself and how to prevent your information from ending up in the wrong hands.
+Review this KB article to learn more about ways to educate yourself and how to prevent your information from ending up in the hands of cyber-attackers.

 Cybersecurity and privacy have been a large focus as the University advances their posture on digital safety and educating the community in order to develop a risk aware culture.
 We each also have a personal responsibility to use best practices to protect our personal data online.
 More than ever, cybercriminals have been targeting members of the University community in an attempt to steal personal and confidential information or send out countless spam emails using your student email.
 Students should remain vigilant and cautious when opening attachments and files from unknown senders.